 Selina joined the SMC in August 2009, where she is responsible for the day-to-day logistics of running the office, co-ordinating the fundraising efforts and finances, and dealing with anything else that comes up.
 Graduating from the University of Cambridge in 2005 with degrees in Natural Sciences, Selina spent a year teaching English in China, before returning to Cambridge to work for several Cambridge colleges and then the University’s Community Affairs Office.

 Fiona spent six months as the SMC’s Press Office Assistant, quickly progressing to Press Officer in early 2013.
 She gained PhD in Evolutionary Biology at the University of Edinburgh, where she was also editor of the BioPOD podcast, and was a member of the university’s ‘Press Gang’.
 Fiona also had a long-standing music show on Edinburgh’s student radio station, and dabbled in stand-up comedy with Bright Club.

 Science Information Officer

-Robin volunteered at the SMC in 2011 before starting full time as in early 2012.
-He maintains the website and expert database, writes Factsheets on breaking stories, produces Briefing Notes, and manages the volunteer programme.
+Robin volunteered at the SMC in 2011 before starting full time in early 2012, where he is responsible for maintaining the website and expert database, writing factsheets and briefing notes, and managing the volunteer programme.
 Robin followed up a degree in Mathematics with a master’s in Philosophy and History of Science at the University of Bristol.
-He cut his teeth working for the British Science Festival and with the BBC’s Horizon.
+He cut his teeth working on the press team for the British Science Festival.